cecilartavion/Random_State_Generator/README.md

 # Random State Generator
 This repository holds both the code (the code that is allowed to be released due to limitations on completeness and publication rules) as well as the images produced by the code.

+The idea behind the construction is as follows.
+First, grid locations are constructed one at a time which primarily contain rural census blocks in order to form the countryside of the new state using some type of sampling procedure (called `sampling_method` in program.
+Each grid location contains some number of census blocks depending on the arguments set by the user.
+Then each grid location is merged to the countryside by some type of merge procedure (called `merge_method` in program).

+Once the entire countryside is constructed, the program will move on to constructing the urban landscape.
+There are three primary method in which the urban landscape is constructed.
+First, only cities will be constructed similar to how the countryside was constructed, and then each city will be stitched into the countryside one at a time.
+Second, cities will be constructed as above.
+However, once all of the cities have been placed, the program will add individual grid locations that primarily contain urban census blocks.
+Third, only individual grid locations that primarily contain urban census blocks are added to the countryside.
+The quantity of the cities and the individual grid locations is determined by the user.

 ## Goal
 The purpose of this code is to produce randomly generated states built from the census blocks of 48 of the 50 U.S. states (Alaska and Hawaii are removed due to contiguity complications).
 The output of the code will be a dual graph where each vertex is a census block, edges represent adjacent census blocks and each census block contains the following columns of information: